MyloDocs/docs/README.md

 * [Github](https://github.com)
 ```

 Anything in `DIGEST.md` will be displayed in the menu.
-Make sure you're links are correct.
+Make sure your links are correct.

 #### Version Overview

-One more file you must have in the root of your repo is `_index.md`.
+One more file you must have in the root of your repo is `README.md`.
 This is the markdown file that will get rendered as a summary for your version.
 It's the file that gets render at `https://subdomain.mylodocs.com/docsitename/1.0/` This should contain overview information.

 There are a few things you need to remember.
 Mylodocs will ignore anything that starts with a `.` such as `.gitignore`.